bmuramatsu/ocw-to-go/README.md

     intercepts web requests so the app can function offline.
 - src/course.ts: The script that is injected into the course iframe.
 It handles DOM modifications like rendering PDFs, and playing local videos.

+## Development Notes

+OCW To Go uses the course downloads directly from the MIT OpenCourseWare website.
+As we await bug fixes in the Coures Downloads, we have applied the following rewrites in OCW To Go:

+- ocw-to-go/src/course/fix_file_downloads.ts to adjust the relative path problem to Download PDFs
+- ocw-to-go/src/tbd to adjust the display of the See All links from the Browse Resources (download/index.html) page.